jatinnandwani/error-logging-in-node-js/README.md

 Log is important but sometimes you should be carefull what you are logging, sensitive personal data should not be be logged, As it can give chance to employees and hackers willing to get malicious in order to turn a profit on the black market.

-Masking log is one the initial step which organisation follows.
+Masking log is one the initial step which organisation take.